JetBrains/kotlin-web-site/docs/topics/exceptions.md

 throw Exception()
 ```

-It is usually recommended to include some additional information, such as a custom message and an original cause.
+We recommend including some additional information, such as a custom message and an original cause.

 ```kotlin
 throw Exception("This is my error message.", cause)